 At the hotel

-Free WiFi throughout, book and DVD library, art and antiques gallery, massage pavilion, gardens, boutique.
+Free WiFi throughout, book and DVD library, art and antiques gallery, gardens, boutique.
 In rooms: LCD TV with satellite, DVD player, minibar, air-conditioning.

 Our favourite rooms

 The Two-bedroom Suites may have the space of an apartment – along with private access to the pool – but our pick would be a romantic Deluxe Room with silk-draped canopy bed.

 A delectable 20-metre turquoise-tiled pool with terracotta surrounds and day-beds under umbrellas for the ultimate in relaxation.

 Relaxed and chic, Chiang Mai is a city built for exploring.
 Flat shoes for shopping, maxi-dresses for evenings out and something suitable for elephant trekking should all be in your case.

 Smoking is allowed in outdoor areas only.
 There is a compulsory five-course Christmas Eve Dinner on 24 December costing THB3,500 a person (drinks included) and a compulsory New Year's Eve party on 31 December with unlimited drinks (THB5,500 a person).

 Rachamankha is for reserved just for grown ups.

 As it is inspired by ancient, vernacular design, Rachamankha is a cool, energy-efficient building.
 Solar-powered lighting is used and, with the exception of the GM, all staff members are local.
 The hotel sponsors community temples and schools.